 Free Content Development and Graphics Tools

-Here are some free tools you can use to make graphics on your website or to design promotional materials for use on Facebook, Twitter or other places you need a graphic.
-The book cover design tool listed above can also be used to create graphics.
+Here are some free tools you can use to make graphics for your website or design promotional materials for use on Facebook, Twitter or any other places you need a graphic.
+The book cover design tools listed above can also be used to create graphics.

-- Slideshare.com (lets you create a slide deck of your content and publish it).
+- Slideshare (create a slide deck of your content and publish it)

 Free Critique Tools

-If you are looking for a place to post your work where it can receive critique on its strengths and weaknesses from other writers, these sites have been highly recommended.
-There are other sites that exist for this purpose, but these are the one’s I liked the best.
+If you are looking for a place to post your work where it can receive critique on its strengths and weaknesses from other readers and writers, these sites have been highly recommended.
+Scribophile and Critique Circle allow you to receive critiques from other site members in exchange for your critiques.
+Betabooks allows you to receive and organize feedback from your own personal beta readers that you already have.
+There are other sites that exist for these purposes, but these sites are the ones I thought were the best.

 Other Useful Free Tools